dhthwy/r/README.md

 https://www.inc.com/jeff-haden/the-science-behind-why-successful-people-briefly-pretend-to-be-someone-else.html

-Maybe it is better not to talk about my issues, because then everyone will know everything.
+Maybe it is better not to talk about my issues, because then everyone will know everything about me.
 But my issues are a real problem, and this type of problem is a blocker.
 And it's not a people issue.

+"Those with whom you share your light help you soar toward possibility.
+Those you abandon in the dark remain trapped in their own shadows."